draggor/genesys-dice-textual/README.md

 Otherwise, just clone the repo and follow the usages below.

-# CLI (non TUI) Usage
+# Usage
 ```
 $ uv run src/cli.py --help

-Usage: dice.py [OPTIONS] DICE
+Usage: dice.py [OPTIONS] [DICE]

-  A dice roller and probablity calculator for the Genesys RPG system
+  A dice roller and probablity calculator for the Genesys RPG system.
+  If run without any arguments, it loads the interactive TUI.

   The dice short codes are: